 All healthcare team members require education and support to facilitate ACP conversations.
 The ability to facilitate ACP conversations needs to become part of the core skill set for all clinicians.
-148

 Core competencies for those healthcare professionals engaging in advance care planning have been developed in Canada.
-149 They are as follows.
+They are the ability to:

-- 1. Define ACP and its importance including an understanding of consent and capacity and the legal framework within the relevant jurisdiction. - 2.
-Initiate an ACP conversation and assist in the creation and/or documentation of an advance care plan. - 3.
-Facilitate ongoing ACP conversations across the continuum of care. - 4.
-Identify potential conflicts in ACP and effectively manage conflicts these could be conflicts between patients and family members; between family members; or involving healthcare professionals. - 5.
-Serve as an ACP resource in an organization. - 6.
-Be familiar with, and effectively use, their organization's work flow process associated with ACP documents.
+- Define ACP and its importance; understand the need to obtain consent and the key elements of consent; understand capacity and understand the legal framework within the relevant jurisdiction. - Initiate an ACP conversation and assist in the creation and/or documentation of an advance care plan. - Facilitate ongoing ACP conversations across the continuum of care. - Identify potential conflicts in ACP and effectively manage conflicts these could be conflicts between patients and family members; between family members; or involving healthcare professionals. - Serve as an ACP resource in an organization. - Be familiar with, and effectively use, their organization's work flow process associated with ACP documents.